How to Write an Organizational Feasibility Study

 Description of Your Business Structure

-This section contains a narrative description of the legal requirements for establishing your business and why you feel this is the right structure for your business.
-Discuss the pros and cons of different business structures.
+This section of the study contains a narrative description of the legal requirements for establishing your business and why you feel this is the right structure for your business.
+Here, you should discuss the pros and cons of alternative business structures.

 For example, a sole proprietorship leaves the sole proprietor open to both financial and legal liability risks.
 A high-risk business should never be set up as a sole proprietorship because it will make it difficult to attract investors as well as clients and customers.
 It is also the hardest and most expensive form of business to insure.